 (Update: Upon our review of trademark caselaw, we at Linux Gazette found that the Federal Lanham Act's requirement that trademarks be "used in commerce", stated in 15 USC 1051(a)(3)(C), is merely a legal term of art limiting the reach of the Federal act to its constitutionally prescribed bounds — i.e., the Interstate Commerce Clause.
 Judges have construed "commerce" for this purpose in the broadest possible sense, such that basically the use of a mark to brand anything in general, even if not for profit, would qualify as use in commerce.
 Naturally, state statutes used for common-law coverage lack even this vestigial "commerce" requirement.
 In any event, at my urging, to deal with SSC's alleged encumbrance on the magazine's title, Linux Gazette added the following notice to the Web site front page plus all issues: "Legal notice: Linux Gazette is not produced, sponsored, or endorsed by its prior host, SSC, Inc., which has been known to assert trademark claims despite our founding editor having clarified that he conveyed no trademark rights to them and that the magazine was to remain non-commercial.")

 [RM comment on 2007-08-07: In late 2006, we discovered that the US Patent and Trademark office had dismissed SSC, Inc.'s trademark application because the firm had failed to complete the application process.
 Essentially, SSC abandoned the USPTO application effort and lost the $330 filing fee.
 Also in late 2006, SSC discontinued all use of Linux Gazette's former domain (linuxgazette.com), replacing its mostly derelict, automated, Drupal-based Web site at that location with an http redirect to the Linux Journal Web site.
 SSC then spun off the entire Linux Journal magazine business to an apparently new firm in Houston, Belltown Media, Inc., run by longtime LJ associate publisher Carlie Fairchild.
 Belltown Media also took over operation of the "IT Garage" Web site, thus far seemingly just a blog for longtime SSC writer Doc Searls.
 Oddly, SSC, Inc. seems to have retained ownership of the magazine-related linuxjournal.com Internet domain — along with ownership of itgarage.com plus our former home, the linuxgazette.com domain.
+(2017 update: Belltown Media, Inc. is now owner of both.)
 The Linux Journal and IT Garage sites continue to run the Drupal content management system that SSC favoured.]

 Our understanding of trademark law is that, if the court judges a trade/service mark to be legitimately your property (which seems unlikely in this case), then you're empowered to enjoin competing commercial interests from using that mark to sell a competing product/service, within the same trade/industry segment, in any way likely to confuse customers into thinking you (rather than the competitor) produced or endorsed it.
 The alleged owner is obliged to enforce this claim through civil litigation (or risk losing the mark, through it becoming generic).
 Federal registration of a claimed mark gives broader geographical coverage of this right, and greater enforcement rights.